 It can be hard to know what to say to your children when the other parent has been violent.

-You may wish to speak with a social worker or psychologist to come up with the best response in your situation.
+You may wish to speak with a social worker or psychologist to come up with the best approach for your situation.

-Your children may feel angry or be afraid of the other parent.
+Professionals can also help you deal with your children’s reaction.
+For instance, your children may feel angry or be afraid of the other parent.
 Or, your children may still feel—or want to feel—connected to the other parent.
-In other cases, your children may feel angry with you and side with the parent who has been violent.
+Your children could also feel angry with you and side with the parent who has been violent.

 When you talk with your children about the other parent, it's important that you say only what you need to.
-Your children don't need to hear a lot of details.
-It's a good idea to remain as neutral as possible.
+Your children don't need to hear about the details.
+You should do your best to remain as neutral as possible.

 For example, if the other parent's time with your children is being supervised due to safety concerns, avoid saying things like: